Sean-Bradley/Airplay-Screen-Mirror-Client-for-PC/README.md

 ## Feature
 * Airplay Mirror Receiver
 * Record Mirror Streamer to .H264 file
+## install
+please install BonjourPSSetup.exe first , then it would auto start 'Bonjour Service' run easyAirplay.exe to enjoy the airplay
 #
 # License
 * Free but has some limits